3 Tips for Moving in Together After LDR

 I assumed he felt the same way since being long distance boyfriend/girlfriend is clearly a world's difference from living together in the same place.
 Moving in together symbolizes permanence and responsibility.

-Unfortunately my boyfriend did not see it in the same light and we fought quite viciously over the difference.
+Unfortunately, my boyfriend did not see it in the same light and we fought quite viciously over the difference.
 So talk about it.
 What does this move symbolize?
 Write out a timeline of what you would like to see in the next 1-3 years of moving in together.
 Marriage?
 Kids?
 None of the above?
 Find out if you are on the same page!

-In an LDR relationship you don't get to see what each other REALLY lives like.
+In an LDR relationship, you don't get to see what each other REALLY lives like.
 Do you make huge messes?
 Not clean the pots and pans right away?
 Do you constantly shed hair or leave the toilet seat up?
 Does he snore?
 Do YOU snore?
 Does she talk a lot more then you thought?
-Does he go to sleep earlier then you?
+Does he go to sleep earlier than you?
 Your schedules, full personalities, and daily habits have been a mystery until now.